melodiouscode/melodiouscode.net/_posts/2018-03-18-why-cookies.markdown

 There are tracking cookies out there; many web browsers have the ability to prevent known agressive tracking cookies from being stored on your website.
 Equally you could use an ad-blocker; they block many types of cookie that are not required by the website.

-#What cookies does melodiouscode.net use?
+# What cookies does melodiouscode.net use?
-At the time of writing (18th March 2018) melodiouscode.net does not store any cookies on your system.
-I do however present the cookie banner just in case Ghost decides to start using cookies without me realising!
+At the time of writing (24th December 2020) the site makes use of the Azure Static Sites hosting engine and Cloudflare; this causes some cookies to be provided with the pages; these cookies are not used to activly track users and are never passed outside of the sides hosting route.

+The comments engine uses disqus; this means that a number of their cookies are included on pages that contain the cookie area.

+Where possible all privicy settings have been set to the maximum value in Azure, Cloudflare, and Disqus; this helps to ensure that as little data is stored about my sites visitors as possible.
+I, James, the host of this website will NEVER sell data about my visitors to anyone.

 You can check what cookies this site presents without having to download them yourself over at [www.cookie-checker.com](http://www.cookie-checker.com/check-cookies.php?url=melodiouscode.net).

-Update: I do now use Google Analytics purely to see if and when people are reading the site; I do not harvest any data about my users and I have the data retention settings set to their shortest time.

 #### The header image for this post came from [Erol Ahmed](https://unsplash.com/@erol) via [unsplash.com](https://unsplash.com).